What to see

 Activities and trails

-The village of Carlos Pellegrini has a great cultural heritage, where traditional handicrafts stand out.
-Basketry in esparto grass, palm, reed and ysypo, textiles made of wool, Spanish ropes and knives, and the carving of animals in wood are some of the most representative artisanal expressions of these lands.
+In Colonia Carlos Pellegrini you can also learn about its great cultural heritage, as well as legends and the unmistakable chamamé, the popular rhythm of Corrientes.
+Traditional crafts are one of its strengths: basketry in wire mesh, palm, reed and ysypo, textiles made of wool, knives, Creole ropes and the carving of animals in wood are some of the most representative expressions of these lands.